Aqila-af/workstation_cluster_model/README.md

 import sibilla

 ```
-After you have installed Sibilla, you can write the code in Sibilla syntax.
+After you have installed [Sibilla](https://github.com/quasylab/sibilla), you can write the code in Sibilla syntax and use Google Colab for the frontend.
-This project is built using [Sibilla](https://github.com/quasylab/sibilla)